 Aerial view of Phillopappos hill - credits: Aerial-motion/Shutterstock.com

 Pnyx was the meeting place of all Athenians gathering to hold their assemblies, vote and speak their mind.
 That's way, it swiftly became one of the most important symbols of democracy.
 A flat stone was used as the speaker’s stepping stone, while the rest of the crowd sat on the hillside facing them.
 There were five hundred seats in total, one for each member of the Council, which was elected every year to run the city of Athens.
 Great politicians like Pericles, Aristides, Themistocles, and Alcibiades had made some of the most famous speeches in Pnyka hill.
-Its key location offers a panoramic view of the ancient Agora, the social and commercial meeting point of Athens.
+Its key location offers a panoramic view of the ancient Agora & the Parthenon.

 People on Aeropagus hill - credits: Jana Janina/Shutterstock.com